andela-sjames/rainbowtext/README.md

 ./scripts/deploy.sh > deploy.log 2>&1 &
 ```
 ## Access the web service
-The deployment scripts created a cluster with an auto-generated default security group.
+The deployment scripts create a cluster with an auto-generated default security group.
 The default rules doesn't allow inbound traffic from the Internet and we need to change that after services are up.
 Run `grep security_grp deploy.log` to extract the auto-generated security group ID.
 Go to AWS console `AWS -> VPC -> Security Groups` and search for that ID.
 Add an HTTP inbound rule.

 ## Destroy after testing app